secure-software-engineering/DroidBench/README.md

 ------------------------------
 * **ActivityCommunication1**: Contains two activities that communicate using static fields.
 * **StartActivityForResult1**: Reads the user's geographical location (via GPS) and leaks it to the file system, and passes it to another activity using startActivityForResult which writes it to a file.
+* **IntentSink1**: A tainted value is leaked as the result of an activity.
+* **IntentSink2**: Similar to IntentSink, but the value is sent out in a callback method defined in XML.

 Lifecycle
 ---------